altruios/namshubettulpa/public/namshubettulpa/chapters/debugging.md

 ~The light was a bright blue, and was quickly growing hot~ *She stood up and released it*
 ~It floated in place and she turned around~
+~The close wall was illuminated.
+It was a blur, rushing past her.
-~The close wall was illuminated, but the far was dim~ 'M::Okay, that worked, why?'
+The far wall was too dark to see from this distance~ 'M::Okay, that worked, why?'
 ~She realized only a short moment later~ "M::Permissions..."